 Polar Bear Run

 In the afternoon of the last day of Kuvia, in the freezing cold, a group of students gather in Harper and take off all of their clothes.
-No, they aren’t University Theater performers experimenting with existential performance art, they are getting ready to run from Harper to Hull Gate in nothing but their birthday suits.
+No, they aren’t University Theater performers experimenting with existential performance art: They’re getting ready to run from Harper Memorial Library to Hull Gate in nothing but their birthday suits.
 Students line the walkway and cheer on their friends in a gauntlet of speed, bravery, and shrinkage.

 Overheard during Polar Bear Run: “I’ll never look at him the same way again.”